skynetcap/ob-cranker/README.md

 # ob-cranker
-- Cranks SOL/USDC on OpenBook v2
+- Cranks SOL/USDC and other markets on OpenBook v2

 ## Requirements
 - Docker